-Morocco and Zambia eye semi-final upsets
+Morocco and Zambia eye Wafcon semi-final upsets

 Zambia coach Bruce Mwape told BBC Sport Africa that the continental title is a realistic target for the Copper Queens, but admits they face a tricky game against familiar opponent and favourites Banyana Banyana.

-"It is a derby, and a derby is not only to be played, but to be won," said Bruce Mwape during the pre-match press conference.
+"It is a derby, and a derby is not only to be played, but to be won," Mwape said during the pre-match news conference.

-Always the bridesmaids but never the bride, South Africa - who lost their fourth final last time out - are hoping their 12th appearance will finally deliver a hitherto-elusive continental crown.
+Always the bridesmaids but never the bride, South Africa - who lost their fourth final last time out in 2018 - are hoping their 12th appearance will finally deliver a hitherto-elusive continental crown.

 Despite losing the Ghana 2018 final on penalties to Nigeria, Desiree Ellis, coach since 2018, must see off Zambia to stand another chance.

-And after playing all their previous four games in the city of Rabat, South Africa will be playing in Casablanca for the first time in the tournament against their unpredictable rivals.
+And, after playing all their previous four games in the city of Rabat, South Africa will be playing in Casablanca for the first time in the tournament against their unpredictable rivals.

 "It's life in competition.
 Every time you take one step, you have to adapt to another environment," said Ellis.